 - 4. Click OK. - 5.
-Continue to perform 1~4 and set the other reagent information; or click interface.

-to exit the setting
+Continue to perform 1~4 and set the other reagent information; or click it to exit the setting interface.

 Once the reagent settings are successfully completed, the system prompt at the top right corner of the screen will show that the reagent has not been replaced.
 To remove this error, click the error message and then click Remove Error in the pop-up dialog box.
 The analyzer will complete the replacement of the reagent and remove the error.
-When you have changed the reagents, run a background check to see if the results meet the requirement.

-11.2.2 Closed System
+11.2.2 Closed system